 On this page you'll find advice about how to find the right course for you, including information about undertaking one of our accredited conversion courses.

 Whether you're new to the job market, or looking for a change of career, there are many options available to you in the field of psychology.

 But finding the right one isn't always easy, so this page aims to provide some helpful insight and guidance.

-In addition to the information provided above, the BPS provides a number of careers resources for schools, colleges, and higher educational institutions.
+The BPS provides a number of additional careers resources designed for use by schools, colleges, and higher educational institutions.

 These include youtube videos, newsletters, and downloadable resources, all of which can be accessed on this page.